volume-trader/QuantowerKB/general-settings/general-settings-1.md

 **Enable sounds** — activates or disables all of the application sounds globally

-The group of actions in Quantower, when the sound should be played consists of the most vital situations in application usage.
+The group of actions in VT-Terminal, when the sound should be played consists of the most vital situations in application usage.
 This list is not final and can be extended or changed later.
 Each option has a set of controls:

 * enable/disable checkbox
 * action name